Doomsday: Odd Months

 Answer: Doomsday 2017 is Tuesday, which we know is the "0th" of March.
 So a week later, March 7th is Tuesday.
 March 14th is Tuesday.
 Now we go three days forward, to get to Friday, March 17th.

 An alternate method for March is to use Pi Day, which is March 14th, i.e. 3/14 using month/day numbers.
 Pi Day is always Doomsday.

 Finally, we have to be able to do January.

 The easiest way to calculate January's Doomsday was described to me by reader Bob Goddard:

 It's January 3rd three years out of four, the non-leap years.
 It's January 4th only in the fourth year, the years divisible by 4.

 This is so much simpler than what I had before (which involved January 31st and "January 32nd").
 Why couldn't I have seen the simple way?!

-Example: what was this year's New Year's Day (January 1st)?
+Example: what is this year's New Year's Day (January 1st)?

-Answer: Doomsday 2013 is Thursday, and since this is not a leap year, January 3rd is Thursday.
-Go back 2 days, and January 1st is Tuesday.
+Answer: Doomsday 2017 is Tuesday, and since 2017 is not a leap year, January 3rd is Tuesday.
+Go back 2 days, and January 1st is Sunday.
 Simple, eh?
 Thanks, Bob.